yp2211/algorithm/src/codility/lessons/Lesson12_EuclideanAlgorithm/CommonPrimeDivisors.md

 ***

 #### Code Walkthrough
-If integer A[i] and B[i] has the same set of prime divisors, A[i] repeatedly divided by the prime divisors of B[i], we can get 1 at last.
-And also B[i] repeatedly divided by the prime divisors of A[i], we can get 1 at last too.
+If integer A[i] and B[i] has the same set of prime divisors, A[i] repeatedly divided by the prime divisors of B[i], we can get 1 at last (the remainder is 0).
+And also B[i] repeatedly divided by the prime divisors of A[i], we can get 1 (the remainder is 0) at last too.

 GCD (greatest common divisor) of A[i] and B[i] is a multiple of prime divisors, so we can use gcd to simplify calculations .